 Inhabiting both freshwater and terrestrial ecosystems, amphibians play a paramount role in maintaining the stability of food webs and energy flow between their habitats (Duellman and Trueb, 1994; Wells, 2007).
 In particular, amphibians transfer the energy intake by consuming many invertebrates, even small vertebrate species, to higher trophic levels by serving as an essential food source for several predatory animal groups (such as reptiles and mammals), accounting for a major part of animal biomass in ecosystems (Burton and Likens, 1975; Toledo et al., 2007; Oliveira et al., 2013).
 Thus, understanding the trophic niche may provide additional insights into species' natural history and biotic interactions (Schoener, 1974; Toft, 1980; Prado et al., 2005; Wells, 2007; Duré et al., 2009).
 To investigate this matter in amphibians, the stomach content is often obtained to identify which prey was eaten and their relative importance in the species' diet (Maneyro et al., 2004; Caldart et al., 2012; Le et al., 2018).
-In terms of conservation assessments, these analyses provide crucial data on conditions and resources required for species survival under human impacts (e.g., habitat loss and degradation and overexploitation for trade and food consumption) that can imperil the stability in animal communities with intermittent trophic chains (Clavel et al., 2011).
+In terms of conservation assessments, these analyses provide crucial data on conditions and resources required for species survival under human impacts (e.g., habitat loss, degradation, and overexploitation for trade and food consumption) that can imperil the stability in animal communities with intermittent trophic chains (Clavel et al., 2011).
 However, detailed information on the diet niche of many amphibian species is still lacking.

-The paddy frogs of the genus Micryletta Dubois 1987 currently consist of 13 species, distributed from northeastern India and China through the Indochina region and expanding southward to west Malaysia and Sumatra (Frost, 2023).
-Remarkably, as many as eight species of Micryletta have been discovered in the last five years (Frost, 2023).
-The Black-spotted Paddy Frog, Micryletta nigromaculata Poyarkov, Nguyen, Duong, Gorin & Yang 2018, was originally described in Hai Phong and Ninh Binh provinces, northern Vietnam (Poyarkov et al., 2018).
-The species was subsequently listed as Endangered in the IUCN Red List of Threatened Species due to habitat loss and degradation (IUCN, 2023).
+The paddy frogs of the genus Micryletta Dubois 1987 currently consist of 13 species, distributed from northeastern India and China through the Indochina region and expanding southward to west Malaysia and Sumatra (Frost, 2024).
+Remarkably, as many as eight species of Micryletta have been discovered in the last five years (Frost, 2024).
+The Menglian Paddy Frog, Micryletta menglienica (Yang and Su, 1980) was originally described based on type series collected in Menglien, Yunnan Province, southern China (Yang and Su, 1980; Liu et al., 2021) and subsequently recorded from Lang Son and Cao Bang provinces, northern Vietnam (Ohler and Grosjean, 2005).
+It has recently been reassigned to the genus Micryletta after having been placed in the genus Kalophrynus (Fei, 2020; Liu et al., 2021).
+The species is currently classified as Data Deficient in the IUCN Red List because little data on its population status and natural history are available (IUCN, 2023).

-As a result of our recent field surveys in Son La Province, individuals of Micryletta were collected and their morphological characteristics resemble the description of Micryletta nigromaculata by Poyarkov et al. (2018).
-We herein confirm to record the species for the first time from Son La Province.
-In addition, to better understand the natural history of dietary ecology of the highly threatened species, we analyzed the stomach content of 52 captured individuals to identify prey items and determined their relative importance in the species' diet.
+As a result of our field surveys in Son La Province, northwestern Vietnam, individuals of Micryletta were collected and their morphological characteristics closely resemble those of Micryletta menglienica as reported by Liu et al. (2021).
+We herein confirm the record of the species for the first time from Son La Province based on analyses of molecular and morphological data.
+In addition, to better understand the natural history of dietary ecology of the poorly known species, we analyzed the stomach content of 52 captured individuals to identify prey items and determined their relative importance in the species' diet.